rommelcanoy/react-automotive-cars/README.md

 ## Album

-Enhancing user experience, the Car Database showcases a collection of high-quality images for each car in an album format.
+Enhancing user experience, the platform showcases a collection of high-quality images for each car in an album format.
 These images offer users a detailed look at the car.

 ## Responsive Design

-The Car Database is fully responsive, ensuring a seamless experience across various devices and screen sizes.
+The Automotive Cars Database is fully responsive, ensuring a seamless experience across various devices and screen sizes.
 Whether accessed from a desktop, tablet, or smartphone, users can explore the database with ease.